 As long as you have a kitchen counter, you can grill indoors.
 From a space-saving George Foreman to a Breville grill perfect for sandwiches, see how these indoor grills rate.

 Breville’s powerful 1800-watt grill can offer 310 – 450 degrees Fahrenheit for cooking all your favorite breakfast and grill foods.
 Really, there’s not much this grill can’t handle.
 You can open it partway for panini mode or all the way for a double-sided grill mode, with 6 different height selections and an adjustable plate tilt so you can make sure grease quickly spills into the drip pan.
 There also three settings for low heat, sandwich-making, and high heat/searing for general temperature selection.
-Plus, the grill just looks great.
+Plus, you don’t really have to know how to clean a grill to maintain this one.

 Buy it at: